Thinking About Sleep Review: Story, Cast, Rating & Final Verdict

 Quick Verdict: Hit or Flop?

 Is Thinking About Sleep (1999) worth watching?
-According to our cinematic analysis, the film stands as a PENDING with a verified audience rating of NR.
+According to our cinematic analysis, the film stands as a SUPER HIT with a verified audience rating of 8.0/10.
 Whether you're looking for the box office collection, ending explained, or parents guide, our review covers everything you need to know about this Drama.

 Story & Plot Summary: Thinking About Sleep

-Quick Plot Summary: Released in 1999, Thinking About Sleep is a Drama film directed by Brita McVeigh.
+Quick Plot Summary: Released in 1999, Thinking About Sleep is a Drama film directed by Brita McVeigh, written by Brita McVeigh.
 The narrative explores complex human emotions and relationships through detailed character development.
-This summary provides a scannable look at the movie's central conflict involving Genevieve McClean.
+It provides a scannable look at the movie's central conflict involving Genevieve McClean as Kate.

 Ending Explained: Thinking About Sleep